Main content start

 • PHYS 43: Electricity and magnetism; taught Winter and Spring quarter.

-Discussion sections are required components of both the PHYS 20 and PHYS 40 series.
-TAs play the role of learning facilitator rather than "expert at the board."
+For classes with discussion sections, TAs play the same role for a smaller group of students.
 After a brief introduction to the material, students work in groups of three (or four) on pre-developed worksheets where they solve problems related to the material being covered in lecture.
-Instead of showing students how to do the problem, TAs engage students in their own learning by asking them Socratic questions and demonstrating techniques that the students can use to be convinced that they are (or are not) on the right track.
 Much of the curriculum developed for these classes follows the philosophy of Physics Education Research, which promotes active learning.
 The worksheets are developed beforehand by the Physics Education Specialist in conjunction with the course instructor.

 • Attend mandatory weekly TA meeting and complete additional preparation for discussion section as needed.